dfilaretti/uplift-arpeggio/README.md

 ## Demo

-Please see the included a [demo set](uplift-arpeggio-demo-project.zip) to show how to use the device.
+Please see the included a [demo set](uplift-arpeggio-demo-project.zip) to see how to use the device!

 ## Usage